Yamawine408/JMA-ShellCommand/README.md

 ```
 In this case, the earthquake info is obtained every 5 minutes.
 Do not forget ```chmod +x jma-earthquake.py```.

-*JMA limits the total size of downloading data up to 10GB.
+*JMA limits the total size of downloading data up to 10GB per day.
 Roughly, 100KB of data is downloaded once this script is called.*

 The `MAGNITUDE_THRESHOLD` value determins if the latest earthquake is big enough to report or not.
 You may change its value according to your needs.